JinpengLiu12/ECE445-SP2024/yuxinn2/Readme.md

 1. went through design doc
 2. prepare to present for design review
 3. figuring out the component choice for mcu, bluetooth. figuring out general design of each subsystem.

+## 2/27:fourth team meeting with TA
+1.figured out the microcontroller choice and have a first prototype on bread board